 The significance of the ancient Festival of Weeks, or Pentecost, led us to the events of Acts 2 and the baptism in the Spirit.
 You may want to refresh your understanding from the previous blog: Celebrating Pentecost – even if you’re not Pentecostal.

-Like the rest of us, you probably have a few more questions about the baptism in the Spirit.
+Like many, you probably have a few more questions about the baptism in the Spirit.

 Let’s start with the significance of the two loaves.